kubermatic/docs/content/kubermatic/master/upgrading/2.11_to_2.12/_index.en.md

 ### cert-manager

-Kubermatic 2.12 ships with cert-manager 0.10, which changed the api versions for its manifests.
+Kubermatic Kubernetes Platform (KKP) 2.12 ships with cert-manager 0.10, which changed the api versions for its manifests.
 This requires manual intervention and a short time frame where no certificates can be created when upgrading.
 Before upgrading, create a backup of all cert-manager resources (certificates, issuers, ...) because their CRDs will have to be recreated.